 Each channel of the MAPMT is characterised by its photodetection efficiency (product of the photocathode quantum efficiency and the collection efficiency) and by the gain of the phototubes.
-This measurement is firstly done before their mounting inside EC-Units (see [9]) and also after the EC-Units assembly.
-This measurement is done by illuminating by a LED (controlled by a NIST) the photocathode in single photoelectron mode [8] to measure the single photoelectron spectrum for each of the 2304 pixels of the instrument camera.
-This procedure allows to determine the exact high voltage to apply to each of the MAPMT photocathodes for each EC-Units.
+This efficiency is firstly measured before the mounting of MAPMTs inside EC-Units (see [9]) and also after the EC-Units assembly. to be reformulated This measurment is done by illuminating by a LED (controlled by a NIST) the photocathode in single photoelectron mode [8] to measure the single photoelectron spectrum for each of the 2304 pixels of the instrument camera.
+This procedure allows to determine the exact high voltage to apply to each MAPMTs photocathodes.